How to Support Your Partner When They Have a Bad Day. It’s Not What You Think!

 When you talk about your problems, he feels powerless to help you because you NEVER TAKE HIS ADVICE!

 This can easily be fixed.
 Let him know that he can help you find your happiness by listening to you talk about how you feel.
 All he has to do is look at you and listen; he doesn’t need to solve the problem or even say a thing.
-To get step-by-step training (with scripts) on this process click HERE.
+I've created get step-by-step training (with scripts) on this process.

 He can also help you find happiness by doing little things to show you how much he cares.
 He can get you flowers, make the bed, do the dishes, take you out for a nice walk and hold your hand, or plan a picnic.